PETITION: increase Student Loans in England to catch up with inflation

 According to our 2023 National Student Money Survey, this real-terms cut means that, on average, Maintenance Loans now fall short of living costs by a huge £582 every month.
 This shortfall has more than doubled since 2020, and the loan now covers less than half of the average cost of living.

-When they were setting the 2023/24 Maintenance Loan rates, this government should have increased the value beyond the projected rate of inflation to account for the errors made in the previous few years.
+When they were setting the 2023/24 Maintenance Loan rates, we believe this government should have increased the value beyond the projected rate of inflation to account for the errors made in the previous few years.
 But instead, they simply increased it at the projected rate (2.8%).

 Worse still, as Maintenance Loans increase as a percentage on top of the previous year's amount, these errors are becoming a permanent feature of the system – even as inflation returns to more normal levels.